the1lab/1lab/.github/pull_request_template.md

-If a commit affects many files without adding any content and you don't want your name to appear on those pages (for example, treewide refactorings or reformattings), include the word `NOAUTHOR` in the commit message.
+If a commit affects many files without adding any content and you don't want your name to appear on those pages (for example, treewide refactorings or reformattings), start the commit message with `chore:` or include the word `NOAUTHOR` anywhere.